 Around a week before transplanting peppers into your veg patch, it’s worth mixing in some fertilizer or aged compost into your garden soil and allows it time to rot into the soil.

-You’ll need to practise crop rotation.
-So avoid planting peppers in the same spot as you’ve recently grown other members of the nightshade family (such as tomatoes, potatoes, or aubergines) as these can raise the risk of your pepper being exposed to diseases.
+You’ll need to practise crop rotation when you grow peppers.
+It’s best to avoid planting peppers in the same spot as you’ve recently grown other members of the nightshade family (such as tomatoes, potatoes, or aubergines) as these can raise the risk of your pepper being exposed to diseases.

-In terms of bell pepper varieties, there are several superb options and the >RHS recommends the following.
+In terms of bell pepper varieties, there are several superb options.
+The RHS recommends you try the following.

 This is an early-cropping, bright red sweet pepper with good flavour.

 A beautiful bright orange sweet pepper with a long cropping season.
-It is well-suited for growing outdoors in containers, or in a greenhouse.
+It’s ideal for growing outdoors in containers, or in a greenhouse.

 About 10 days before transplanting outdoors, begin to harden off plants.
 If you decide to start with seedlings from your local garden centre, then should arrive ready to be planted directly into the ground.